mikaelkindborg/VimanaCode/README.md

 DIY interpreter for a dynamic language influenced by Lisp and Forth.

 Current implementation exists in two versions, written in PHP and in C.
-(There are three versions of the PHO implementation.)
+(There are three versions of the PHP implementation.)

 The PHP version is by far the most friendly to get started with.